jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Research Log.md

 		- "Someone just surfaced the idea of personal fonts and some other avenues are 1. color, and 2. hand-drawn image" (Spencer)
 		- "Imbuing digital spaces with personality feels more powerful than you might expect.
 Makes it easier to remember where things live because they’re “emotionally” different."
 (Amelia Wattenberger)
 	- Effective diff interfaces: "one of the most important factors here is being able to quickly understand the difference between versions."
 (Amelia Wattenberger)
-		- "Domain-specific merge flows: "How do you enable people to manage many copies and forks of the same document and recombine?
+		- Domain-specific merge flows: "How do you enable people to manage many copies and forks of the same document and recombine?
 Is this going to be the same for prose and digital gardening as it will be for coding?
 Could we use LLMs to describe differences semantically?"
 (Rob Haisfield)

 ![[thoughts/images/beyond-cursors-gather-town.png]]